- Current students

 - A key step towards registration with the Electrical Workers Registration Board (note that you do not gain registration as a direct result of gaining this qualification)

 - Practical experience reflecting real-world application

-Once you've successfully completed the NZCEE programme you'll receive the qualification New Zealand Certificate in Electrical Engineering Theory (Level 3).
+Once you’ve successfully completed this programme you’ll receive the qualification New Zealand Certificate in Electrical Engineering Theory (Level 3).

 For this programme, you will need the following:

 1. Achieved NCEA Level 1 in Mathematics, English AND Physics or General Science

 2. 8 credits at NCEA Level 1 in English (4 in reading, 4 in writing).

 3. A minimum of 3 years secondary education.

 5. If English is your second language, you will need one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University Entrance